 We run an extensive year-round programme of projects and work closely with other key arts and cultural organisations.
 Our aim is to provide opportunities for artist development through new commissions, whilst also giving local people the chance to participate in projects and learn new skills.

 Through our in-year projects, we seek out and work with artists and participants who are brave enough to further explore and debate concepts of freedom, both from a historic viewpoint and also in terms of what freedom means today, tomorrow and beyond.
-In 2017 we are running several year long projects:
+Here are some of our latest year-round projects:

-Freedom FEASTival – a citywide growing project in partnership with Hull Harvest Feastival which aims to mobilise new land and opportunities and skills for to people to grow food.
-All food grown will be cooked and shared in an extraordinary theatrical community event held in Queens Gardens on 3rd September as part of the 10th year celebrations of Freedom Festival.
+Freedom FEASTival – a citywide growing project in partnership with Hull Harvest Feastival which mobilises new land, and opportunities and skills for diverse groups of people to grow food.
+All food grown, is cooked and shared in an extraordinary theatrical community event, held in the city centre, as part of Freedom Festival.

-Word on the Street – a spoken Word project that teaches writing and performing poetry to participants who then have the opportunity to create poetry films of their new work and perform their new writing at Freedom Festival in the Speak Out venue.
+Word on the Street – a spoken word project that taught writing and performance poetry to participants who then had the opportunity to create poetry films of their new work and perform their new writing at Freedom Festival’s Speak Out venue.

 Sura Medura – an international artists residency centre based in Sri Lanka.
 We invite artists from all disciplines to submit proposals to create work that is enchanted by being developed in Sri Lanka.
 Selected artists are offered mentorship and opportunities to meet with their peers in the Sri Lankan arts community, and they have the opportunity to present the resulting work in Sri Lanka and Scotland.

-Several local companies and over 200 individuals took part in our projects in 2016.
+Several local companies and hundreds of individuals took part in our projects in 2017.
 Through their participation they built confidence, worked with internationally renowned artists and learned a range of skills.